TensorNetwork/tensornetwork.org/src/mps/index.md

 \end{equation}

-where $m$ is the bond dimension or rank of the MPS/TT networks and $d$ is the dimension of the visible indices.
+where $m$ is the bond dimension or rank of the MPS/TT networks and $d$ is the dimension of the external indices.
 In contrast, if one worked with the full $T$ and $W$ tensors and did not use the MPS/TT form the cost of calculating $\iprod{T}{W}$ would be $d^N$.